robolectric/robolectric/eclipse-quick-start.md

 {% endhighlight %}

 To run the tests
-- "Run" -> "Run Configurations..."
+- "Run" &rarr; "Run Configurations..."
-- Select "JUnit" -> "MyProjectTestConfiguration"
+- Select "JUnit" &rarr; "MyProjectTestConfiguration"
 - Click "Run"

 ###*If you get a RuntimeException saying: "no such layout layout/main"*
 --------------------------------------------------------------------
 It means that you have tried to run a test for which you do not have a Run Configuration set up.
 To remedy this:
 - Right click on the test
-- "Run As" -> "Run Configurations..."
+- "Run As" &rarr; "Run Configurations..."
 - Double click "JUnit" (this will magically make the test you're running appear under JUnit)
 - Select "MyActivityTest" (or the name of whichever test you are currently trying to run)
 - TestRunner: JUnit 4